symfony/symfony-docs/setup/upgrade_patch.rst

 To upgrade to a new "patch" release, read the :doc:`Upgrading a Minor Version </setup/upgrade_minor>` article.
-Thanks to Symfony's :doc`backwards compatibility promise </contributing/code/bc>`, it's always safe to upgrade to the latest "minor" version.
+Thanks to Symfony's :doc:`backwards compatibility promise </contributing/code/bc>`, it's always safe to upgrade to the latest "minor" version.

 .. tip::